Good Community Etiquette and Behavior

 - Don’t copy / paste other’s content.
 Be original.

-- Report rule violations: Click the abuse button if you believe an SCN member is violating the rules of engagement.
-For more details on this, read Reporting Abuses and Notifying Moderator on SCN.
+- Report rule violations: Click the alert moderator button if you believe an SCN member is violating the rules of engagement.
+For more details on this, read Alerting Moderators and Reporting Abuses on SCN.

 Grounds for Rejections of Posts or Account Removal